Deterrence (film): Critical reaction

 Film critic Stephen Holden gave the film a mixed review, writing: "The threat of nuclear war may have receded in the last two decades, but it certainly hasn't disappeared.
 That's why a movie like Deterrence, Rod Lurie's clunky political thriller about nuclear brinksmanship in the near future, probably serves some useful purpose, despite its ham-fisted preachiness and mediocre acting...With its blunt admonitory tone and single-set location (reminiscent of 12 Angry Men), it often has the feel of a high school civics lesson packaged as melodrama.
 Its editorial pretensions are underscored by an opening black-and-white montage of actual presidents from Franklin D. Roosevelt through Bill Clinton lambasting war."

 Critic Roger Ebert, on the other hand, liked the film, writing: "And yet the film works.
 It really does.
 I got caught up in the global chess game, in the bluffing and the dares, the dangerous strategy of using nuclear blackmail against a fanatic who might call the bluff.
 With one set and low-rent props (is that an ordinary laptop inside the nuclear briefcase "football"?), Deterrence manufactures real suspense and considers real issues...Kevin Pollak makes a curiously convincing third-string president—a man not elected to the office, but determined to fill it.
 He is a Jew, which complicates his Middle East negotiations and produces a priceless theological discussion with the waitress (Clotilde Courau).
 He is advised by his chief of staff (Timothy Hutton) and his national security adviser (Sheryl Lee Ralph), who are appalled by his nuclear brinkmanship and who are both completely convincing in their roles.
 The screenplay gives them dialogue of substance; the situation may be contrived, but we're absorbed in the urgent debate that it inspires."
-The film soundtrack includes the song “Tornado” written by Kevin Weyl and Steve Robertson.